GeoBiking,Org

 GPS Limitations:

 There are many different types of GPS receivers out there with differing capabilities.
-I created all of my data in a way that they can be used on most basic or older units.
+I created all of my data in a way that they can even be used on most basic or older units.
 The GPS does not have to be able to display a map to benefit from this information.
 The following list reflects my desire to allow widest usability of the trail data.

 Waypoints ==> Locations that are manually marked